goma/goma/docs/problem_description_file/post_processing_fluxes/flux.rst

    these fluxes should be printed.

 [profile [flag0] [flag1] [flag2] [flag3] [flag4]]
-   Inclusion of the optional string “profile’ to this card will
+   Inclusion of the optional string "profile" to this card will
    cause the coordinates (x,y,z), the diffusive integrand, and the convective integrand at each integration point to be printed to the file designated above.
 You can, for example,